The Easiest Way to Style Open Shelves Without Overthinking It

 6. Use These Easy Styling Formula

-Here are the simplest formulas for shelf styling that feels layered, but never fussy:
+Here are the simplest formulas for layered shelf styling:

 • Leaning Art + Object: Casually lean a piece of art and layer a low bowl, box, or decorative object in front.